JashanPuri/splitkaro-assignment/README.md

 4. DELETE http://localhost:3000/api/v1/groups/{groupId}/expense/{expenseId} - Deletes expense with expenseId of group with groupId

 5. GET http://localhost:3000/api/v1/groups/{groupId}/balance - Gets the balance of the group

+### Steps to run postman collection

+Attached is a postman collection for above mentioned points.

+Import the collection to postman.

+Set the following environment variables:
+1. URL - localhost:localhost:3000/api/v1
+2. groupId - null
+3. expenseId1 - null

+Run the collection